cgruver/opendatahub-disconnected-install/README.md

 You need to establish trust between your OpenShift cluster and your image registry so that the ImageStreams will work.

 If you need to install a registry to hold your mirrored images, you can follow this guide: https://github.com/cgruver/okd4-upi-lab-setup/blob/master/docs/pages/Nexus_Config.md

-Modify the following assumptions for your environment:
-1. The self-signed cert for your registry is at `/etc/pki/ca-trust/source/anchors/nexus.crt`
-1. The URL for your registry is: nexus.your.domain.org:5000 __Note: replace the `:` with `..` below__

 ```bash
 openssl s_client -showcerts -connect ${LOCAL_REGISTRY} </dev/null 2>/dev/null|openssl x509 -outform PEM > ca.crt